-- ☑ A positive, safe and welcoming learning environment. - An expectation of high standards of dress and presentation, behaviour and work habits. - A community reputation as a quality school where students have a strong sense of pride and belonging, citizenship and value.

-- A tradition of excellence in 4 Pillars of learning: Academic, Cultural, Community and Sport. - ☑ Working digitally integrated into all areas of learning. - Excellent facilities and resources including a hall/sports centre, industrial technology, state of the art Science laboratories, Performing Arts building that includes dance/arts spaces eg dance studios and Research, Information and Reading Centre (library). - ☑ All our senior subjects are QCAA and RTO accredited.
+- ✓ A positive, safe and welcoming learning environment. - An expectation of high standards of dress and presentation, behaviour and work habits. - A community reputation as a quality school where students have a strong sense of pride and belonging, citizenship and value. - ✓ The structure, support and mentoring to set and achieve challenging personal goals. - ✓ A tradition of excellence in 4 Pillars of learning: Academic, Sport, Cultural and Community. - ✓ Working digitally integrated into all areas of learning. - Excellent facilities and resources including a hall/sports centre, industrial technology, state of the art Science laboratories, Performing Arts building that includes dance/arts spaces eg dance studios and Research, Information and Reading Centre (library). - ✓ All our senior subjects are QCAA and RTO accredited.